miguel-aragon/CoyoteBot/README.md

 The commands are continuously sent regardless if there is a change in the state or not.
 A better implementation would be a state machine with something like a "heartbit" updating and cheling status from time to time as done by Hadoop (to check the status of a datacenter).

-## Coyotebot
+## CoyoteBot

 You can find plenty of robots at trift stores.
 We found a R.A.D 2.0 toy robot, cut the upper torso and removed the electronics.
-The result is a very nice tank with plenty of space for whatever we think next.
+The result is CoyoteBot, a very nice tank with plenty of space for whatever project we think next.

 The esp8266 board we used is the esp8266 ESP12E